science6uru/Spritely/README.md

 # About and Features
 </p>
 <p align="center">
-Spritely is a free & open-source tool for Mac & Linux systems to completely automate your spritesheet creation workflow with just a few commands in the terminal.
+Spritely is a free & open-source tool to completely automate your spritesheet creation workflow with just a few commands.

 Features include: